C. C. Beall: Posters

 Beall's 1945 Treasury poster painting of Joe Rosenthal's photograph of the raising of the replacement American flag on Iwo Jima was used for the war campaign in the Seventh Loan drive.
-He claimed he didn't change any of the lines in the original photograph, but merely colorized it.
+He said he did not change any of the lines in the original photograph, but merely colorized it.
 It was put on track to be the most displayed picture in history.
-The loan promotion brought in more than $26 billion in 6 weeks' time to help end World War II.
+The loan promotion brought in more than $26 billion in six weeks' time to help end World War II.
 The original American flag put up on Mount Suribachi was taken down as a memento.
 The total fund raised for all eight War Bond drives was $156 billion.

 Beall's original drawing of U.S. President Roosevelt that was used for the World War II $200 E Bond was given to Mrs. Eleanor Roosevelt.
 The poster from this art work was labeled "In The Strength Of Great Hope We Must Shoulder Our Common Load."
-The formal presentation in October 1945 from Beall was in Washington, D.C. with the director of the Office of War Finance, Ted R. Gamiie.
+The formal presentation in October 1945 from Beall was in Washington, D.C., with the director of the Office of War Finance, Ted R. Gamiie.

-Family
+Family and death

 Beall married Mildred Muriel Hall in 1920.
 They had three children: Charles (born 1922), Barbara (born 1924), and John (born 1928).

+He died at the home of his daughter 4 May 1970 in Valrico, Hillsborough, Florida.